Choosing a wedding suit

 Finding a wedding suit can be a confusing business.
 Before you even think about hitting the shops, it’s a good idea to have some idea of what you want to wear.
-Many men might just want to get this bit over with, but remember that an ill-fitting or old-fashioned suit can make or break how you feel on your big day.
+You might just want to get this bit over with, but remember that an ill-fitting or old-fashioned suit can make or break how you feel on your big day.
 And haunt you forever in your wedding photos!

 1) Set your budget